michelemadonna/dotfiles/Readme.md

-# ⚡️ Dotfiles for Zsh on macOS  and Ubuntu Linux 🐧
+# ⚡️ Dotfiles for Zsh on macOS  and Ubuntu Linux 🐧 (>= 24.04)

 Welcome to my personal dotfiles repository!
-Here you'll find a comprehensive collection of Zsh configurations, optimized for both macOS and Ubuntu Linux (LTS).
+Here you'll find a comprehensive collection of Zsh configurations, optimized for both macOS and Ubuntu Linux (>= 24.04).
 The setup is based on [zsh-quickstart-kit](https://github.com/unixorn/zsh-quickstart-kit) and includes several terminal applications, each configured to maximize productivity, speed, and comfort for daily use.

 ## ⚡ How the Zsh Configuration Works